Spam Filtering for Business

 Software-based spam filtering for business use is deployed as a virtual appliance.
 This option should not require the purchase of any additional hardware – It can be installed on an existing machine.

 Cloud-based solutions offer the same features as physical and virtual appliances, without the need to purchase any hardware or install any software.
 All filtering of spam occurs in the cloud.
 This is the best type of anti spam software as it is maintained by the spam filtering company, requires no complex set up, and will not add to your patching burden.

 The first two options sit between the organization’s firewall and mail server on premises and all email traffic passes through these gateways.
 With a cloud-based solution, the mail exchange (MX) record is pointed to the service provider’s public or private cloud.
 Public cloud deployments are best suited for SMBs, while large enterprises and Managed Service Providers (MSPs) are usually better suited to a private cloud deployment – one that is not shared with any other business.
 A hybrid solution may also be possible, which will reduce the volume of messages arriving at the company’s mail server.

 How Does Spam Filtering for Business Work?

-Spam filters use a variety of methods for separating spam and malicious messages from genuine email communications.
+Business anti spam filters use a variety of methods for separating spam and malicious messages from genuine email communications.
 Advanced spam filtering for business and MSP use typically blocks more than 99% of spam emails and 100% of messages containing known malware.
 So how is that achieved?

 Each solution will use a combination of controls to distinguish between genuine messages and spam and malicious emails.
 These controls include:

-Real-time block lists contain IP addresses and domains that have previously been used to send spam or malicious messages.
+Real-time black lists contain IP addresses and domains that have previously been used to send spam or malicious messages.
 The sender of an email is checked against these blacklists to determine whether the message has been sent from an IP address with a poor reputation.
 If the reputation of the IP address is bad, the message will not be delivered.